-The imperative for companies to understand and be transparent about their environmental, social and economic impacts on the world around them and on their financial performance is greater than ever.
+The imperative for companies to understand and be transparent about their environmental, social and economic impacts on the world around them, and on their financial performance, is greater than ever.
 And it extends beyond their own boundaries to include impacts occurring along their supply chains.

 UN Sustainable Development Goals

 The SDGs offer companies a way to link their sustainability efforts to globally agreed priorities for sustainable development.
-They can assist in the identification of material sustainability issues and provide the necessary context to sustainability reporting.
-They also provide a window on areas which will likely provide opportunities for future growth.
+They not only assist in the identification of material sustainability issues, but also provide a window on areas which will likely provide opportunities for future growth.

 Progress in the adoption of frameworks to guide reliable non-financial reporting

-This remains the most frequently used framework for sustainability reporting and has been adopted by three quarters of the world’s largest companies and around one third of ASX200 companies.
+This remains the most frequently used framework for sustainability reporting.
+It has been adopted by three quarters of the world’s largest companies, and around one third of ASX200 companies.

 These Standards are for voluntary use by all companies making mandatory disclosures to the US Securities Exchange Commission.
 By identifying material issues and accompanying metrics for 79 specific industries, the standards also have broad application for corporate ESG disclosure, particularly where disclosure is targeted at investors.

 The UN Global Compact is the world’s largest sustainability initiative.
 It has grown to 13,000 organisations including 9,000 companies.
 There are 155 Australian members and of these one third are small or medium-sized enterprises.
 Organisations must issue an annual Communication on Progress disclosing progress they have made in implementing the ten sustainability principles of the UN Global Compact.

 This network of over 1800 financial organisations, including 170 in Australia, work together to promote a sustainable global financial system through the widespread adoption of six Principles of Responsible Investment.
 They must report annually following the PRI reporting framework.

 We help clients to develop non-financial disclosure strategies; prepare corporate responsibility reports and other disclosures following recognised guidelines and standards; participate in the UN Global Compact, CDP, PRI, DJSI and other non-financial disclosure programs; and undertake supporting activities such as materiality assessment; climate change risk analysis; benchmarking and stakeholder engagement.